-Propane regulators must always be installed with the regulator vent facing downward.
+Propane regulators MUST always be installed with the regulator vent facing downward.
 Regulators that are not in compartments have been equipped with a protective cover.
-Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage that could result in regulator not operating correctly.
+Make sure that the cover is kept in place to minimize vent blockage that could result in regulator not operating correctly.